emanuelegiona/ns3-base-docker/README.md

 However, ns-3 is distributed under its [own license][ns3-license].
 All installed packages may also be subject to their own license, and the license chosen for the Docker images does not necessarily apply to them.

-**Diclaimer: Docker, Ubuntu, ns-3, and other cited or included software belongs to their respective owners.**
+**Diclaimer: Docker, Ubuntu, ns-3, Boost, and other cited or included software belongs to their respective owners.**